-Cannabis Skunk Sense (CanSS) is a registered charity currently run and funded principally by volunteers.
+Cannabis Skunk Sense (CanSS) is run by volunteers.

 When I was asked to take charge of the Health Education Programme in my school about 20 years ago, I had limited knowledge of drugs and the damage they can do.
 Since cannabis was then, and still is, the most frequently used illegal drug I decided to find out as much as possible about it.
 Children always want and need explanations for everything, so I decided that I would show them exactly how drugs can affect cells in the body, particularly brain cells, using simple scientific diagrams and reasoning.
 My talks would be factual, non-patronising and constantly updated with new research findings.
 Information can easily be tailored to suit the age of the pupils.
 Watching the faces of children change as understanding slowly dawns when they hear the unvarnished truth is very rewarding.

 What I discovered all that time ago, shocked me, and ever since I have been trying to publicise the damage that this drug can do to the brains and bodies of its users.

 Cannabis use has risen inexorably since 1981 when British Crime Survey data was first published.
 About 3% of adults in Britain are estimated to have used cannabis in the last month.
 More worrying though is the 6% of 11 to 15 year olds who are regular drug users.

 Apart from the devastating consequences that mental illness brings to users and their families, many other harmful effects have been recorded.
 Various cancers, heart attacks and strokes, disruption to the reproductive processes, deficiencies in children born to cannabis-using mothers and impaired immune systems are all part of the sorry saga.